amyasnikov/validity/docs/entities/tests.md

 The list of selectors this test is bound to.

 #### Description
 Description of the test is mandatory.
-Writing the meaningful description for each of your tests may facilitate the future usage/modification of this test and is considered a best practice.
+Writing meaningful description for each of your tests may facilitate the future usage/modification of this test and is considered a best practice.

 #### Expression
-Inside this field at the test page you can view your expression defined either via DB or via Git.
+Inside this field at the test page you can view your expression defined either via DB or via Data Source.

 At the add/edit form this field is used to store an expression code inside the DB.
-This option fits well when you want to quickly check your test or just don't want to make things complex with Git.
+This option fits well when you want to quickly check your test or just don't want to make things complex with Git-based storage.

 #### Data Source and Data File